X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Results

 \subsection{New information detection (N v.
 S+I)}

 Here we discuss results on the binary task of new information detection, i.e., grouping together the classes \emph{same} and \emph{inferable}.
 Performance on the \mbox{\textsc{en-es}} and \mbox{\textsc{es-en}} test sets are shown in Table~\ref{tab:results-new-detection-test}.
 We omit scores for BLOOMZ since it substantially underperformed XGLM on every language pair.
-F1 scores are compared across language pairs in Figure~\ref{figs:f1-new-vs-not}, and full results for the dev set and other language pairs are in Appendix \ref{sec:additional-results}. \textbf{Human*} denotes an estimate of human performance on the task, given by evaluating every annotator against the majority vote of the the other annotators, and breaking ties in favor of \emph{new}.
+F1 scores are compared across language pairs in Figure~\ref{figs:f1-new-vs-not}, and full results for the dev set and other language pairs are in Appendix \ref{sec:additional-results}. \textbf{Human*} denotes an estimate of human performance on the task, given by evaluating every annotator against the majority vote of the other annotators, and breaking ties in favor of \emph{new}.

 The \mbox{\textsc{en-hi}} and \mbox{\textsc{hi-en}} subsets are harder than \mbox{\textsc{en-es}} and \mbox{\textsc{es-en}}; one possible explanation for this is the relative scarcity of Hindi web text, which affects all the NLP components we use (alignment, translation, language models).
-For every language pair, GPT-4 achieved the highest F1-scores, but there is still a gap in performance compared to humans.
-GPT-3.5-turbo struggles at the task, with scores similar to or worse than the non-LLM methods.
-XGLM (7.5B) and Llama-2-chat (7B) do worse than the majority-vote baseline, mainly due to low recall.
+For every language pair, GPT-4 achieved the highest F1-scores, but there is still a gap in performance compared to humans.\footnote{Since GPT-4 is a closed, proprietary model, we believe there is substantial room to improve performance on this benchmark from the perspective of open models.} GPT-3.5-turbo struggles at the task, with scores similar to or worse than the non-LLM methods.
+XGLM (7.5B) and Llama-2-chat (7B) do worse than the majority-vote baseline.
 This is due to poor instruction-following capacity: we found they often copy from both paragraphs, and sometimes translate them.
 Both behaviors result in spans that cannot be matched with text in the target.
 Alignment is surprisingly effective, performing similarly to SLR-NLI for \mbox{\textsc{es-en}}.
-On the other hand, for \textsc{hi-en}, SLR-NLI outperforms Alignment by 7 points.
+On the other hand, for \textsc{hi-en}, SLR-NLI outperforms Alignment by 5 points.